Winter Pride Dublin

 Arts, Music, Workshops, Panel discussions, Community Events, the Géili, Concerts, Indoor & Outdoor Events, Family, Health & Wellbeing, the Future of Pride, the Oscar Wilde anniversary “The Wilde Idea”.
-It’s also a chance to close out the 50th anniversary of Stonewall in style with a week full of events.
+It’s also a chance to bring the LGBT+ community together in style with months full of events.

 While the term Pride didn’t become popular until the early 1980’s, the tradition, established following the Stonewall Uprising, of holding LGBTQ+ events and protests at the end of June was adopted very early by Dublin.
 In the early 1970’s this was often marked by a picnic in Merrion Square and on June 27th 1974 there was even a march of 10 people from the Department of Justice on Stephen’s Green to the British Embassy to protest the criminalisation of homosexuality, the law was a hangover from colonial times.